ahmad-zurih/rag-framework/readme.md

 # RAG Framework

 This repository contains a Retrieval-Augmented Generation (RAG) framework for efficient information retrieval and natural language generation.
-The framework supports both Ollama (running local, open-source LLMs) and OpenAI (for cloud-based LLMs like gpt-3.5-turbo, gpt-4, etc.)
+The framework is designed for maximum flexibility, supporting:

+    *  Embeddings: Local generation (via SentenceTransformers) or API-based generation (OpenAI, GPUStack, etc.).

+    *  LLM Generation: Local models (via Ollama) or Cloud/API-based models (OpenAI, GPUStack, etc.).

 ## How to Get Started